 SED 202 Introduction to Secondary Education (2) i, ii.
 Basic introduction to professional education.
-On-campus exploratory course to aid the participant in deciding whether or not to become a teacher, and provide for basic information and attitude development necessary to successful teaching.
+On-campus exploratory course to aid the participant in deciding whether or not to become a teacher, and provide basic information and attitude development necessary to successful teaching.
 Taken the same semester and time as SED 203.
 Prerequisite: ENG 104 and ENG 108 or ENG 112.

-SED 203 Participation in Secondary Teaching I (1) i, ii.
+SED 203 Participation in Secondary Teaching I (1) I, ii.
 Laboratory course taken concurrently with SED 202 in the same semester.
 During this off-campus experience, the participant will serve as a teacher assistant.
 This exploratory course will provide the participant with concrete exposure to teaching, students, and the school.
 Taken the same semester and time as SED 202.
-Prerequisite: Approved admission to the Teacher Education Program.